dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 fails the test in its second-to-last available revision^[Despite this, it does pass the test 40% of the available revisions, about triple what the other closest sizes can accomplish].
 You can see how this evolves over scale in @fig:hl_mypy and time in @fig:hl_moral.
-See @sec:results for further discussion of performance over time.
+See @Sec:results for further discussion of performance over time.
 \AT{add a table of what we're actually claiming here (probably in the appendix) rather than referencing the performance on the overall test suite}

 What the models *can* do well, however, is learn to pass these tests